discretlib/doc/content/learn/datamodel/schema.md

 # Relation Field
 Relation fields link entities together, allowing for complex data modelisation and query.
 There is two kinds of relation field:
-- *unique* relationship where the field can reference one object at most
+- *unique* relationship where the field can reference one tuple at most
-- *multiple* relationship where the field can reference many objects
+- *multiple* relationship where the field can reference many tuples

 Relation fields  are nullable and it is not possible gives them a default value.